Access Heritage Logo (formerly the Discriminating General)

 Blowing up Pirates, or Beware the Black Sails of the Infernal Machine

-A plague of state-sanctioned French pirates has been unleashed upon the English channel.
+A plague of state-sanctioned French pirates has been unleashed upon the English Channel.
 Hundreds of merchant vessels are captured.
 A 17th century "nuclear option" is the response.

 Why Palm out?
 History of the British Army Salute

 The mystery of the origins of the famous salute is finally solved.
-However it is a two-century long story full of twists and turns.
+However, it is a two-century long story full of twists and turns.

 "Come on you brave Yank, Come on!"